KoldenAxelson/cave-in/README.md

 # Cave In

-A minimalist roguelike puzzle game where you navigate through a cave collecting sticks while avoiding getting trapped by rocks.
+A Python-based educational game demonstrating pathfinding, AI decision-making, and game development fundamentals.

+## 🎯 Overview

+Cave In started as a simple puzzle game but has evolved into an educational platform showcasing different AI approaches to game problem-solving.
+Players can experience the game from multiple perspectives:

+- **Manual Mode**: Play traditionally using keyboard controls
+- **Pathfinding AI**: Watch an AI solve the puzzle using advanced pathfinding algorithms
+- **Neural Network** (Coming Soon): Observe machine learning in action as a neural network learns to play

-## 🎮 Gameplay
+## 🎮 Game Mechanics

-- Move around using WASD keys
+1. Navigate a procedurally generated cave system
-- Collect brown sticks to increase your score
+2. Collect sticks (brown squares) to increase your score
-- Use sticks to remove gray rocks by facing them and pressing SPACE
+3. Use sticks to remove rocks (gray squares) blocking your path
-- Avoid getting trapped - game ends when no valid moves remain
+4. Plan carefully - getting trapped ends the game!
-- Press ESC to restart when game is over

-## 🚀 Features
+## 🤖 AI Features

-- Procedurally generated obstacles
-- Score tracking (sticks collected and moves made)
-- Limited visibility radius around player
-- Direction indicator showing which way player is facing
-- Clean minimalist graphics
+### Pathfinding AI
+- Implements A* pathfinding with dynamic path recalculation
+- Demonstrates optimal resource collection strategies
+- Visualizes decision-making process in real-time

+### Neural Network Mode (Coming Soon)
+- Watch an AI learn to play through reinforcement learning
+- Compare performance against pathfinding AI
+- Observe different training strategies

-## 🛠️ Installation
+## 🛠️ Technical Implementation

+Built with Python and Pygame, featuring:
+- Object-oriented design with dataclass implementation
+- Abstract base classes for AI interfaces
+- Modular architecture supporting multiple AI implementations
+- Configurable difficulty and visualization settings

+## 🚀 Getting Started

-1. Ensure you have Python 3.7+ installed
+1. Ensure Python 3.7+ is installed
-2. Clone this repository:
+2. Clone and set up the repository:
 ```bash
     git clone https://github.com/KoldenAxelson/cave-in.git
     cd cave-in